‘The Hills’ Star Mischa Barton Ends 2-Year Relationship With Boyfriend James Abercrombie

 Mischa Barton’s breakup with James Abercrombie comes days after her Hills: New Beginnings co-stars Brody Jenner and Kaitlynn Carter announced their own split after nearly six years together.

-The Hills: New Beginnings airs Mondays at 10 p.n. on MTV.
+The Hills: New Beginnings airs Mondays at 10 p.m. on MTV.